Assuming that the focused sun beam can reach a temperature higher

 Hence, the new heat engine works like this: It receives

 heat from the sun only and convert it totally to work.
 This

-Kelvin-Planck statement of the second law and the new heat engine
+design violates the Kelvin-Planck statement of the second law and the new heat engine

 is a perpetual-motion machine of the second kind.
 It means the assumption

 that the focused sun beam could become hotter than the sun

 This case gives an idea that a focusing system can not produce a temperature